ofiwg/libfabric/man/fi_cxi.7.md

     always aligned up to a 4KiB boundary.

 *FI_CXI_DEFAULT_CQ_SIZE*
-:   Change the provider default completion queue size.
-This may be useful for
+:   Change the provider default completion queue size expressed in entries.
+This
-    applications which rely on middleware, and middleware defaults the completion queue size to the provider default.
+    may be useful for applications which rely on middleware, and middleware defaults the completion queue size to the provider default.
+To avoid flow-control due to the associated event queue being full, care should be taken to adequately progress the CQ and to size it appropriately.
+Note that unexpected messages hold reservations against the queue and reduce the amount of space available at any given time.
+The sizing is application specific and based on job scale, but should minimally meet the following:

+    entries = Num Receives Posted + Num Unexpected Messages * 6 + Num Sends Posted +
+              FI_CXI_EQ_ACK_BATCH_SIZE + Num Overflow Buffers + Num Request Buffers

+    For instance if 1K of each RX, Unexpected, TX messages can be outstanding, then the size should be set to at least something > 8K.
+See FI_CXI_CQ_FILL_PERCENT which can be set to change the percentage at which the CQ should indicate that it has become saturated and force pushback to the application to ensure progress.

 *FI_CXI_DISABLE_CQ_HUGETLB*
 :   By default, the provider will attempt to allocate 2 MiB hugetlb pages for